Buff-tailed Coronet

 • Known Nicknames: None

-• Range: Andes of Colombia, Ecuador, and western Venezuela
+• Range: Andes of Colombia, Ecuador, and northwest Venezuela

-• Habitat: Humid montane cloud forests and high-altitude forest edges
+• Habitat: Humid montane forest, cloud forest, and forest edges

-• Nesting/Breeding: Cup-shaped nests constructed from moss and lichen on horizontal tree branches
+• Nesting/Breeding: Cup-shaped nests on horizontal tree branches

 • Conservation Status: Least Concern (LC)